 Excellent written and verbal communication skills to communicate in a helpful, nonjudgmental, effective and informative manner, in person or by telephone.
 Excellent interpersonal skills including: tact, diplomacy, and flexibility in order to work effectively with all levels of professional staff, patients and community agencies.
 Ability to work as a team member.

-Demonstrated ability to properly counsel patients and families, particularly in delicate or death and dying situations.
+Ability to properly counsel patients and families, particularly in delicate or death and dying situations.
 Ability to communicate effectively with patients and other health care personnel.
 Ability to maintain good working relationships and communications with physicians in-charge, laboratory personnel, and members of the health care team.

 Knowledge necessary for instructing housestaff, medical students, physicians, nurses, and other medical personnel in all aspects of general surgery, trauma, and critical care.

-Demonstrated ability to assess the daily status and progress of patients and report this effectively to the physician in-charge and other medical care personnel associated with the patient.
+Proven ability to assess the daily status and progress of patients and report this effectively to the physician in-charge and other medical care personnel associated with the patient.